The limits of SDP relaxations for general-valued CSPs: Lower Bounds on LP and SDP Relaxations

 \begin{theorem}[\cite{Chan16:jacm}] Let $\mathcal{G}$ be a finite non-trivial Abelian group.
 Then, $\VCSP(E_{\mathcal{G},3})$ requires linear levels of the Lasserre SDP hierarchy. \end{theorem}

-For Abelian groups of prime power orders, Tulsiani showed that there is a constant $0<c<1$ such that for every large enough $n$ there is an instance $\inst_n$ of $\VCSP(E_{\mathcal{G},r})$ on $n$ variables with $\vcspopt(\inst_n)=\infty$ and $\sdpopt{}{}(\inst_n,\lfloor cn\rfloor)=0$; i.e., $\inst_n$ is a gap instance for $\Las(\lfloor cn\rfloor)$~\cite[Theorem~4.2]{Tulsiani09:stoc}.\footnote{We note that \cite{Tulsiani09:stoc} uses different terminology from ours: Max-CSP($P$) for a $k$-ary predicate $P$ applied to literals rather then variables.} This work was based on the result of Schoenebeck who showed it for Boolean domains~\cite{Schoenebeck08:focs}, thus rediscovering the work of Grigoriev~\cite{Grigoriev01:tcs}.
+For Abelian groups of prime orders, Tulsiani showed that there is a constant $0<c<1$ such that for every large enough $n$ there is an instance $\inst_n$ of $\VCSP(E_{\mathcal{G},3})$ on $n$ variables with $\vcspopt(\inst_n)=\infty$ and $\sdpopt{}{}(\inst_n,\lfloor cn\rfloor)=0$; i.e., $\inst_n$ is a gap instance for $\Las(\lfloor cn\rfloor)$~\cite[Theorem~4.2]{Tulsiani09:stoc}.\footnote{We note that \cite{Tulsiani09:stoc} uses different terminology from ours: Max-CSP($P$) for a $k$-ary predicate $P$ applied to literals rather than variables.} This work was based on the result of Schoenebeck who showed it for Boolean domains~\cite{Schoenebeck08:focs}, thus rediscovering the work of Grigoriev~\cite{Grigoriev01:tcs}.
 A generalisation to all Abelian groups was then established by Chan in~\cite[Appendix~D]{Chan16:jacm}.
-We remark that the results in~\cite{Schoenebeck08:focs,Tulsiani09:stoc,Chan16:jacm} actually prove something much stronger: $\Omega(n)$ levels of the Lasserre SDP hierarchy not only cannot distinguish unsatisfiable instances of $\VCSP(E_{\mathcal{G},3})$ from satisfiable ones, but also cannot distinguish unsatisfiable instance from those in which a certain (large) fraction of the constraints is guaranteed to be satisfiable.
-(Moreover, the quantitative statements are optimal~\cite{Tulsiani09:stoc,Chan16:jacm}.)
+Theorem~\ref{thm:eq3linearlass} states that distinguishing satisfiable instances of $\VCSP(E_{\mathcal{G},3})$ from instances in which not all constraints are simultaneously satisfiable requires linear levels of the Lasserre SDP hierarchy.
+We remark that the results in~\cite{Schoenebeck08:focs,Tulsiani09:stoc,Chan16:jacm} actually prove something much stronger: even distinguishing satisfiable instances from instances in which only a small fraction of the constraints are simultaneously satisfiable requires linear levels of the Lasserre SDP hierarchy.

 The following notion of reduction is key in this paper.

 \begin{definition} Let $\Gamma$ and $\Delta$ be two general-valued constraint languages of finite size.
 We write $\Delta \reducesto \Gamma$ if there is a polynomial-time reduction from $\VCSP(\Delta)$ to $\VCSP(\Gamma)$ with the following property: there is a constant $c\geq 1$ depending only on $\Gamma$ and $\Delta$ such that for any $k\geq 1$, if $\Las(k)$ solves $\VCSP(\Gamma)$ then $\Las(ck)$ solves $\VCSP(\Delta)$. \end{definition}